Workstation & Productivity Testing

 A benchmark that measures how fast your computer can encode HD (1080p) video in the new H.265 / HEVC format.

 The benchmark shows a rating in MIPS (million instructions per second).
 The rating value is calculated from the measured speed, and it is normalized with the results of the Intel Core 2 CPU with a multi-threading option switched off.
-So if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
+So if you have a modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
 There are two tests, compression with the LZMA method and decompression with the LZMA method.
 Once the total passes reach 50, the score is taken